prescribe with more

-A FREE six-module course from the Faculty of Pain Medicine (FPM), Australian and New Zealand College of Anaesthetists (ANZCA).
+A 6-module course from the Faculty of Pain Medicine (FPM), Australian and New Zealand College of Anaesthetists (ANZCA).
 Specialist pain management clinicians will help you more effectively manage all types and levels of pain for those under your care.

 The course will show you how to accurately diagnose and assess pain presentations, then effectively create individual treatment plans – minimising risks that hospitalise an increasing number of Australians who have been prescribed opioids.